-Congressman Andy Levin (MI-09), vice chair of the House Education and Labor Committee, today released the following statement:
+Congressman Andy Levin (MI-09), Vice Chair of the House Education and Labor Committee, today released the following statement after reviewing the president’s executive action:

 In The News